Coronavirus disruption & applying to Christ's this year

 We do not need this information now, but if you record it systematically NOW, it will be more accurate if we ask for it later (likely).

-- We know that for most students around the world, schools are closed at the moment.
-If you are studying from home, please try not to worry.
+- If you are studying from home, please try not to worry.
 Make sure that you keep up with any work set by your teachers, and remember that all anybody can ask of you is that you do your very best in the circumstances.

 - Don't forget that you will be saving some time by not travelling to school so, as long as you can remain disciplined and motivated, you will have some extra time for study!
 This may also be a chance to develop your independent study skills further.
 A good thing to do may be to make yourself a little list of the positive things, that you think you might get out of the circumstances.